bevyengine/bevy/docs/rfcs/0000-template.md

 [prior-art]: #prior-art

 Discuss prior art, both the good and the bad, in relation to this proposal.
-A few examples of what this can include are:
+This can include:

 - Does this feature exist in other libraries and what experiences have their community had?
 - Papers: Are there any published papers or great posts that discuss this?
-If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.

-This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your RFC with a fuller picture.
+This section is intended to encourage you as an author to think about the lessons from other tools and provide readers of your RFC with a fuller picture.
-If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.

 Note that while precedent set by other engines is some motivation, it does not on its own motivate an RFC.